Language: EN

 A shortcut to the movie

-In fact, you can have different shortcuts that lead you to the same movie.
-There is only one movie, but you have different ways to access it.
+In fact, you can have different shortcuts that direct you to the same movie.
+There is only one movie, but you have different accesses through which you can reach it.

 referencia-4

-So this is a referencing mechanism.
+Well, that’s a referencing mechanism.
 In this case, of your Avatar movie.
 Or Interstellar, Toy Story 3.
-Or whatever, we still don’t care.
+Or whatever, it still doesn’t matter.

-Now the typical error of a person starting in computing.
-“Luis, I’ve sent you 218 movies in this email”.
-And you think … “218 movies?
-How is that going to fit in an email?
-And did it take him 2 seconds to send it?”
+Now, a typical mistake of a person starting in computer science.
+“Luis, I sent you 218 movies in this email.”
+And you think… “218 movies?
+How can that fit in an email?
+And it took him 2 seconds to send it?”

-Obviously NOT.
-Your newbie friend has just sent you only the shortcuts 🤦♂️.
-The shortcuts weigh very little, because they do not contain the real movie.
+Obviously, NO. Your rookie friend just sent you the shortcuts 🤦♂️.
+Shortcuts weigh very little, because they do not contain the real movie.
 So he can send you thousands.
-But they are useless to you, because the information is not on your computer.
+But they are useless to you because the information is not on your computer.

 In programming, REFERENCES are variables that do not contain data, but contain a link to the data.
-Just like the shortcut did not have the movie data, it was just an access to the data.
+Just like the shortcut did not have the data of the movie, it was just an access to the data.

-Why did someone come up with such a mess?
-Well, as you can imagine, not by choice.
-Without REFERENCES, computers could not function.
+Why would someone come up with such a mess?
+Well, as you can imagine, it wasn’t for fun.
+Without references, computers couldn’t function.

 Mainly for two reasons:

 Copying or moving REFERENCES is much faster than working with the actual data.
-Remember your newbie friend who copied only the shortcuts, and not the movies.
-It is much faster, because the references are very small.
+Remember your rookie friend who only copied the shortcuts, not the movies.
+It’s much faster because references are very small.

 If two parts of a program need to work on the same data, they can exchange references.
 Otherwise, each part would have to make its own copy, modify it, and return it.

-REFERENCES allow programs to greatly improve their speed.
-In fact, literally without references we wouldn’t have computers.
+References significantly improve the speed of programs.
+In fact, literally without references, we wouldn’t have computers.

-The other reason for using REFERENCES is the need to use dynamic memory.
-Your program does not always know what data it needs.
-For example, it has to save numbers entered by the user… but we don’t know how many numbers the user is going to enter.
+The other reason to use REFERENCES is the need to use dynamic memory.
+Your program doesn’t always know what data it needs.
+For example, it has to store numbers that the user enters… but we don’t know how many numbers will be entered.

-Except for the simplest programs, most will need to allocate memory during their execution.
-For that they launch a process we call allocation.
-The operating system and the Allocator are involved in this process.
+Except for the simplest programs, most will need to reserve memory during their execution.
+To do this, they launch a process called allocation.
+In this process, the operating system and the Allocator are involved.

-We won’t go into detail, but at the end of the process we will have our space reserved in memory.
-But we have no idea where that space is, they have to tell us where.
-So they are required to give us a REFERENCE.
+We won’t go into detail, but at the end of the process, we will have our space reserved in memory.
+But we have no idea where that space is; they have to tell us where it is.
+So they have to return a reference to us.

 referencias-memoria-dinamica